alexander-forster/cohdl/README.md

 CoHDL is a hardware description language embedded in Python.
 It translates a subset of Python into synthesizable VHDL.

 ---

+## examples/introduction

+You can find an introduction and many examples in this [documentation repository](https://github.com/alexander-forster/cohdl_documentation).

 ## features

 At its core CoHDLs language model is very similar to VHDL.
 Designs are made up of signals and variables built from types like `Bit` and `BitVector`.
 There are concurrent contexts, for expressions that would appear in the architecture scope of VHDL entities and sequential contexts equivalent to VHDL processes.